shreya25bce11282-cpu/Behavior-analysis-project/docs/psychology_intro.md

 # Introduction to Psychology

+This document introduces core psychological concepts related to sleep, mood, and cognition that form the theoretical foundation of this project.

 ## What is Cognitive Psychology?
 Cognitive psychology is the scientific study of the higher functions of the brain, including perception, memory, learning, and thinking.